Past Prime: A Story of Growing Old & Going Home During the Pandemic

 As a senior in high school, I somehow managed to get accepted at the University of Michigan.
 Not a satellite location, but the real one in Ann Arbor.
 It was a good school and it also happened to house my favorite football team.
 The thought of watching those guys play on autumn Saturdays from the student section captivated me.

 I enrolled, but only spent one glorious semester in Ann Arbor before deciding to transfer schools.
 I didn’t transfer for all the usual reasons.
 After all, I wasn’t a student-athlete not getting enough playing time.
 Nor was I asked to leave for academic reasons, although I certainly wasn’t setting any records for study time or grade point averages.

 I left the school of my dreams because my girlfriend dumped me.
 While I certainly shoulder a share of the blame for our disunion, it wasn’t entirely my fault.
-She left me for a guy whose parents invented My Little Pony or something ridiculous.
+She left me for a trust fund kid whose parents invented My Little Pony or something ridiculous.
 This son of a car salesman didn’t stand a chance.

 Most kids would get over it, stay enrolled, and move on with life.
 But I was different.
 This was the first time I had experienced that feeling and I hated it.
-With a chip on my shoulder, I packed my bags and moved out of Ann Arbor.
+With a chip on my shoulder and a broken heart, I packed my bags and moved out of Ann Arbor.